 A tricky question is how much Plastic Memories reflects a Japanese take on mortality, on the acceptance of death.
 It’s irresistible to drop the phrase mono no aware, a Japanese aesthetic based on the wistful beauty of transience, embodied in cherry blossoms and fireflies.
 Plastic Memories may also remind viewers of the scenario in the Japanese author Kazuo Ishiguro’s Never Let Me Go, which was filmed a few years back.
 Set in an alternative Britain, this story involves not androids but clones, who are born to donate their organs to ‘natural’ humans and seem accepting of their fates.

 However, Ishiguro’s clones live separate lives from the humans they will die for, unlike the androids in Plastic Memories.
 Moreover, the clones’ deaths aren’t natural; rather, they’re slaughtered for a human over-class and don’t even think of saying no. It remains to be seen whether the Giftias’ limited lives in Plastic Memories are imposed by the laws of nature and science, or by cynical corporate decree, but the Japanese synopsis suggests the former.

-Several reviewers of Plastic Memories predict Isla will turn out to be near the end of her lifespan, with a crushing emotional fallout for Tsukasa.
-If we’re speculating, though, an alternative possibility is that Tsukasa might be struck down with a life-shortening condition, putting the human on a level with the android.
+Several reviewers of Plastic Memories predicted Isla would turn out to be near the end of her lifespan, with a crushing emotional fallout for Tsukasa.
+If you want to speculate, though, an alternative possibility is that Tsukasa might be struck down with a life-shortening condition, putting the human on a level with the android.
 Another alternative is that Tsukasa, unknown to himself, is actually a… but no, that one’s been done.
 [A big revelation in part 2 confirms… well, you’ll have to see.]